chaitalideb/FITALPHAZ_Hackathon/README.md

 ## Contents

-### Demo 1: Camera
+### Demo 1: Using Camera feed at realtime

-The camera demo shows how to estimate poses in real-time from a webcam video stream.
-This video is deplayed only for demostration purpose.
+This particular camera demo shows how to estimate poses in real-time from a webcam video stream. **This video is deplayed only for demostration purpose.**
 In FITALPHAZ, the kids/users will be the one who will perform action and the pose would be detected on realtime

 <img src="https://raw.githubusercontent.com/tensorflow/tfjs-models/master/posenet/demos/camera.gif" alt="cameraDemo" style="width: 600px;"/>

-## Setup
+## Demo Setup

 cd into the demos folder: